MauraSlavin/HouseholdFinances/README.md

 4. Delete categories that have no transactions associated with them
 5. Split a transaction by multiple categories
 6. Note that a transaction has been verified against physical receipts
-7. Note that a transaction has cleared
+7. Note that a transaction has cleared (by entering the statement date)
 8. See an account by transaction date (to verify statement balances & transactions)
 9. Manually enter transactions
 10. Manually update transactions
-11. See cleared balance for each account.
-12. See income / spending for all accounts by category
+11. See income / spending for all accounts by category
-13. Allow for "buckets" in some accounts, where money is earmarked for specific purposes
+12. Allow for "buckets" in some accounts, where money is earmarked for specific purposes
     1. Ability to see buckets for the account
     2. Ability to move money from one bucket to another
     3. Ability to add, rename, delete buckets
-14. Ability to assign values by month for each category in the budget
+13. Ability to assign values by month for each category in the budget
 15. See year-to-date budget vs. actual by month
 16. Ability to order accounts on home page (click on icon and drag?), and save ordering